Who We Are

 - Reduced costs because all services are in one place;

-The Center is a proud member of a number of coalitions to provide service integration, linkages, collective advocacy and awareness.
+CFJ is a proud member of a number of coalitions to provide service integration, collective advocacy and awareness.
 Memberships include:

 - Bridgeport Child Advocacy Coalition